nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 See also :ref:`the paragraphs on the Wi-Fi location tracking method <nrf_cloud_multi_service_wifi_location_tracking>`.

-Once the sample is built and flashed, proceed to :ref:`nrf_cloud_multi_service_lte_onboarding` for instructions on how to onboard your device.
+Once the sample is built and flashed, proceed to :ref:`nrf_cloud_multi_service_standard_onboarding` for instructions on how to onboard your device.

 .. note::